robbeykaaso/rea3/docs/render2D/qsgModel.md

     },
     face: 200,  //the fill opacity of the shapeObject
     text: {
-        visible: true,  //whether show text on the shapeObject
+        visible: true,  //whether show text on the qsgObject
         size: [100, 50],  //the text width and height
         location: "bottom"  //the text location: "bottom", "middle", "top" },
     transform: [1, 0, 0, 0, 1, 0, 0, 0, 1],  //the world transformation matrix
-    color: "blue",  //the color of the shapeObject, include text, arrow, face and shape itself
+    color: "blue",  //the color of the qsgObject, include text, arrow, face and shape itself
+    max_ratio: 100,  //the maximum zoom in ratio
+    min_ratio: 0.01,  //the minimum zoom out ratio
     objects: {  //the object is saved by object name and object attributes
         img_2: {  //the fps will be affected by the scale of the data for the render feature of QSG. developers should control the scale of the input data to satisfy the specific performence
             type: "image",  //the type of imageObject
-            path: "c:/xxx/xx.png",  //the path of the image in the imagePool or file system
+            path: "c:/xxx/xx.png",  //the image alias, or the path in file system
-            range: [0, 0, 400, 400],  //the view port of the image, the default is the boundbox of it
+            range: [0, 0, 400, 400],  //the range of the image, the default is the boundbox of it. [left, bottom, right, top]
             caption: "Text",  //the text value
             color: "green"  //the text color
         },